ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 tags:
 ---

-In Part 1, we explored the various platforms at PostNL, including planning, operation execution monitoring, and enabler platforms, each with unique requirements.
+In Part 1, we explored the various applications at PostNL, including planning, operation execution monitoring, and enabler applications, each with unique requirements.
 We discussed different architectural styles—monolithic, fully serverless, and serverless microservices, highlighting their pros and cons.
 At the end of part one, we introduced the concept of the "Serverless Modular Monolith", setting the stage for a deeper dive in part two.
 In this part, we will discuss how we are building such systems and the practical benefits they offer.
 Without further ado, let's start!

-## Serverless Modular Monoliths
+## Serverless Modular Monolith

 ![smm](/images/posts/2024/smm.png)